 Impressing the NBA enough, Jordan Kilganon was then hired to perform at NBA House during the 2016 Olympics in Rio.

 He pretended to be a participant from the crowd then performed his best dunks, earning some crazy reactions from NBA legend Gary Payton.
 The video from this show grew to be the most viewed video of the entire Olympics.

 It has 120 million views (500 million total on all platforms) beating the previous NBA video record of 29 million.

 Jordan Kilganon is now universally known as the best dunker in the world, and one of the best of all time.

 A lot of people wonder about Jordan Kilganon’s height and exactly how tall he is to be throwing down these insane dunks.
-Well, officially and on the record, we can declare that he is 6’1″.
+Well, officially and on the record, we can declare that he is 6’1″, which is approximately 185cm.

-There are lots of rumours swirling the internet on Jordan Kilganon’s vertical jump, and we can revealed what the mysterious Jordan Kilganon vertical is.
-It is:
+There are lots of rumours swirling the internet on Jordan Kilganon’s vertical jump, and we can reveal the the mysterious Jordan Kilganon vertical is 50 inches.

 Jordan Kilganon is responsible for inventing over 120 dunk in all the years he has been dunking, including The Scorpion and Lost & Found.